jvadair/mhs-updates/README.md

 Getting the latest information from Mayfield City Schools can be a real pain sometimes.
 This is a program designed for and maintained by Mayfield High School students to help solve that problem.
 MHS Updates takes news from official sources, and sends it to places where students will see it.
 It also allows students to submit pieces of news that were not announced digitally, which will then be reviewed by a team of moderators.
 Important updates that apply to everyone will be pushed to an "important" channel by moderators.
 This way members can turn off updates from specific sources without missing important news.

+## Self-hosting

+To start, edit all of the .sample files and remove that ending.
+Then you will need to set up an N8N instance and import the n8n_sample_profile.json file and modify it.
+Set up a Google Form which exports to a Google Sheet, and use that same Google account to access the Google Sheets API.
+Then you can connect it with N8N.
+This system is in place to ensure that people who sign up are a part of Mayfield City Schools and also to allow account management through this service independent of Google once users have completed the initial sign-up process.

 ## API Reference

 MHS Updates API v1 developer notes: